AgrimPrasad/Multiplayer-GameOfLife/README.md

 Backend is deployed using GitHub Actions to Heroku.
 Pushing a commit to GitHub should trigger GitHub Actions to run automatically.

-1. To install the `heroku` command line client locally, run `brew install heroku/brew/heroku`.
+1. To install the `heroku` command-line client locally, run `brew install heroku/brew/heroku`.
 Then login to heroku with `heroku login`

 1. `Dockerfile` configured in the root of this repo is used to build a docker image for the server.
-Build and test steps are defined in `.github/workflows/workflow.yml`.
-This file also pushes a new container image to the `stage` Heroku app's container registry.
+Docker Build steps are defined in `.github/workflows/next.yml` which is only triggered on a new push to the `next` branch.

-1. [Heroku Actions](https://github.com/actions/heroku) plugin for Github Actions is then used to push the built server image to the `stage` app's Heroku Container Registry.
+1. [Heroku Actions](https://github.com/actions/heroku) plugin for Github Actions is then used to push the built server Docker image to the `stage` app's Heroku Container Registry, and then release a tested docker image to the `stage` app which is running on Heroku at https://stark-plains-46658.herokuapp.com .
+These steps are also in `.github/workflows/next.yml`.

-1. The previous two steps for building, testing and pushing a new `stage` container image are defined in `.github/workflows/workflow.yml`.

-1. `.github/workflows/next.yml` defines the steps to release a tested container image to the `stage` app which is running on Heroku at https://stark-plains-46658.herokuapp.com These steps are only triggered on a new push to the `next` branch.

-1. `.github/workflows/master.yml` defines the steps to push and release a tested container image to the `production` app which is running on Heroku at https://stark-lake-47409.herokuapp.com These steps are only triggered on a new push to the `master` branch.
+1. `.github/workflows/master.yml` defines the steps to build, push and release a tested Docker image to the `production` app which is running on Heroku at https://stark-lake-47409.herokuapp.com These steps are only triggered on a new push to the `master` branch.

 1. `NODE_ENV` environment variable is set to `production` in the Github Actions files to trigger production builds.